CRE Readies For Realignment As Trump Surges Back To White House

 The economy remains on uncertain footing today, although most in the business community have reached the conclusion that Fed Chairman Jerome Powell is successfully navigating the so-called economic soft landing and sparing the country from recession.

 Powell will continue to serve under Biden until Trump is inaugurated, but his job security beyond that is uncertain.
-Trump said in February he would not reappoint Powell if he won another term and said in September that the president should “have a say” on interest rates despite the Fed’s politically agnostic position.
+Trump said in February he would not reappoint Powell if he won another term and said in September that the president should “have a say” on interest rates despite the Fed’s politically impartial position.

 There was some expectation early Wednesday among commercial real estate professionals who spoke to Bisnow that Trump would lean on the Fed to cut rates faster.